-Figure 30.
-NAL Vue home Map / Asset window.
+Figure 30: NAL Vue Home Map/Asset Window

-8.2.2 Assets Tab
+7.2.2 ASSET MANAGEMENT TOOLS

-Full create, read, update, and delete functionality for assets allows administrators and users the ability to gather data in near real time and, under most circumstances, act upon that data without needing to leave the portal.
-Views of the data can be customized to show both live and historic data transmission, and users can group assets in a number of ways within NAL Vue to meet their needs.
+Full create, read, update, and delete (CRUD) functionality for assets allows administrators and users to gather data in near real time, and under most circumstances, act upon that data without needing to leave the portal.
+Views of the data can be customized to show both live and historic data transmission, and users can group assets in a number of ways within NAL Vue.
 Configuration of field triggers and geofencing capabilities further expand the management of assets in the field.
-The Assets Tab The assets tab window has two data areas, the Assets Panel and the Map.

-8.2.2.1 Assets Panel
+7.2.2.1 ASSETS PANEL

-The Asset panel to the left of the interface allows users to interact with their assets directly from the home map page, which makes it easier to locate them, as well as perform any tasks like configuration, messaging, or status checks.
+The Assets panel to the left of the interface allows users to interact with their assets directly from the home map page, which makes it easier to locate them, as well as perform any tasks like configuration, messaging, or status checks.
 The panel itself allows users to create and collapse groups of assets in order to maintain order of large ecosystems from a single interface.
-Each asset's details can be viewed by selecting it from the left panel or by clicking/tapping the asset on the map.
+Each asset's details can be viewed from the left panel or by clicking/tapping the asset on the map.

-8.2.2.2 Map View
+7.2.2.2 MAP VIEW

 The default tracking view for the system is a map, shown in Figure 30, which can be zoomed in or out to display the entire region, continent, or world.
 Assets, groups, geofences, location history, and travel paths appear on the map, which can be as much or as little as the user wants to see.
-Additionally, the user can toggle between enabling and disabling various map layers on the view.
+Additionally, the user can switch between enabling and disabling various map layers on the view.